nus-cs2103-AY2324S2/ip/README.md

 }
 ```
 ##
 What are you waiting for?
-Download DukeYarr now and join our other happy users!
+Download Yarr now and join our other happy users!
 > The ~~One Piece~~ Productivity!
 The ~~One Piece~~ Productivity is real! – Edward Newgate